 It’s not unusual to feel confused about how corporate credit works.
-If you’re unsure how to build corporate credit for your company, you certainly aren’t alone.
-In fact, nearly half of small business owners aren’t aware that they have a business credit score in the first place.
+If you’re unsure how to build corporate credit — also called business credit — for your company, you certainly aren’t alone.

-Even if you understand how to earn a good credit rating with the three personal credit reporting agencies – Equifax, TransUnion, and Experian – business credit reporting is a different animal.
-It’s perfectly normal to have unanswered questions when it comes to establishing credit for your business.
+Even if you understand how a good personal credit rating works, business credit reporting works a little differently.
+In this article, we‘ll work to answer your questions when it comes to establishing credit for your business.

 Establish Corporate Credit

 Below are a few frequent questions which small business owners often ask about how to build corporate credit for the first time.

 - How do you build corporate credit?